zhilin963/software-release/README.md

 <div align=center><img width="600" height="400" src="https://github.com/zhilin963/software-release/blob/main/IMG/release2licensee.jpg" />  </div>

 * **File Storage**
-Agent hosts the new version of a software on cloud resources (e.g. AWS, Google Cloud) and is responsible for safekeeping of the URL to access the software and the required password.
+Agent hosts the new version of a software on cloud resources (e.g. AWS, Google Cloud) and is responsible for safekeeping of the link to access the software and the required password.

 * **Writing Smart Contract**
 Agent writes a smart contract which needs to contain the agreed release date, the address of the specific Licensee, and a link to access the software.
 The release condition is clarified in a pre-signed commercial contract.